Global Context

 ctx = GlobalContext(name="Alex", url=CtxVar("https://google.com", const=True))

-This method can check the value of a context variable for the type you passed.
+Get the value of a context variable with the provided type:

 1